outrunthewolf/simple-api/readme.md

 ## Basic routes
 A list of basic routes the API provides

-Get an item from the API
+Get an item from the API, specify an id for a single item, or no id for an entire collection
 ```shell
 GET /api/super/{id}
 ```